 ABSTRACT: Our aim was to investigate the effectiveness of montelukast in recurrently wheezy infants.

-We randomized 113, 6 to 24 month old children with recurrent wheezing to placebo or montelukast daily for a 8 week period.
-The primary end point was symptom-free days.
-The secondary aims were to evaluate the effect of montelukast on rescue medication, on lung function, airway responsiveness (AR) and exhaled nitric oxide (FENO).

-Clinical response and FENO were determined, the functional residual capacity (FRC)

-and specific airway conductance (sGaw) were measured using an infant whole-body plethysmograph, the maximal flow at functional residual capacity (V'maxFRC) was recorded using the squeeze technique and AR was evaluated by performing a dosimetric methacholine challenge test.
+We randomised 113, 6-24-month-old children with recurrent wheezing to receive either placebo or montelukast daily for an 8-week period.
+The primary end-point was symptom-free days.
+The secondary aims were to evaluate the effect of montelukast on rescue medication, on lung function, airway responsiveness and exhaled nitric oxide fraction (FeNO).
+Clinical response and FeNO were determined, the functional residual capacity (FRC) and specific airway conductance (sGaw) were measured using an infant whole-body plethysmograph, the maximal flow at functional residual capacity (V'max,FRC) was recorded using the squeeze technique and airway responsiveness was evaluated by performing a dosimetric methacholine challenge test.

-There was no significant difference in changes towards weekly symptom-free days between the montelukast and the placebo group (3.1 to 3.7 days vs 2.7 to 3.1 days, p=0.965).
-No significant differences were detected in the secondary end points, i.e.

-use of rescue medication, in FRC, sGaw, V'maxFRC or FENO values or AR between groups.
+There was no significant difference in changes in weekly symptom-free days between the montelukast and the placebo group (3.1-3.7 days versus 2.7-3.1 days, p=0.965).
+No significant differences were detected in the secondary end-points, i.e. use of rescue medication, FRC, sG{aw}, $V'{max,FRC}$, F{eNO} or airway responsiveness between groups.

-Montelukast therapy did not influence the number of symptom-free days, use of rescue medication, lung function, airway responsiveness or on airway inflammation in recurrently wheezy, very young, children.
+Montelukast therapy did not influence the number of symptom-free days, use of rescue medication, lung function, airway responsiveness or airway inflammation in recurrently wheezy, very young children.